 The bus driver is in charge of the bus and its passengers.
-If the bus driver deems it necessary to assign seats to certain students or to withhold riding privileges for a period of time because of unacceptable behaviour, the school will support this decision.
-In the latter case, usually a student has already received a warning and the home has been notified of pending disciplinary action.
+If the bus driver deems it necessary to withhold riding privileges for a period of time because of unacceptable behaviour, the school will support this decision.
+Usually a student will receive a warning and the home will be notified prior to such disciplinary action.

-To facilitate quick disciplinary action, evening bus drivers who encounter student behaviour difficulties while en route will report them to the school administration via radio.
-Families will then be notified by the principal or vice-principal perhaps even before the child arrives home.
-If behaviourial difficulties arise in the morning, the bus driver will report to the school en route.
+To facilitate quick disciplinary action, if behaviourial difficulties arise in the morning, the bus driver will report to the school en route.
+If after school, the bus driver will report them to the school administration via radio.
+Families will then be contacted by the principal or vice-principal.